Kamala Harris lands diverse endorsements in South Carolina

 The senator from California hopes the support will show her ability to reach broad sectors of the critical early-voting state.

 Harris’ campaign told The Associated Press that she is being endorsed by a trio of black legislators: state Reps.
 Pat Henegan and J.A.
 Moore and state Sen. Darrell Jackson.
-Also backing her campaign are former gubernatorial candidate Marguerite Willis, who’s white, and Berkeley County Democratic Chairwoman Melissa Watson, who’s black.
+Also backing her campaign are former gubernatorial candidate Marguerite Willis and Berkeley County Democratic Chairwoman Melissa Watson.

 Harris, who announced her candidacy in January , is among a sprawling field of Democratic presidential contenders building a base of support in South Carolina, which is home to the first primary in the South and is the first test of candidates’ appeal with a primarily black Democratic primary electorate.
 Last week, state Rep. John King became the first sitting lawmaker to make an official 2020 endorsement, announcing his support for Sen. Cory Booker of New Jersey.

 All five Harris backers will serve as co-chairs of her campaign in the state, something that the campaign said shows her ability to appeal to a base that’s diverse in geography, age and ethnicity.
-Willis and Watson hail from the eastern and coastal regions of the state.
+Willis, who is white, and Watson, who is black, hail from the eastern and coastal regions of the state.
 The lawmakers represent central and eastern regions and range in age from 34 to 71.

 In prepared remarks provided by the campaign, all five supporters said they were drawn to Harris’ plans to increase teacher pay .